 - Daily review (Retrieval Practice)

 - Small steps when introducing new learning including focus on ambitious vocabulary.

 - Questioning

 - Modelling (I Do)

 - Guided student practice (We Do)

-- Understanding is checked
+- Understanding is checked.

 - Scaffolding

 - Independent student practice (You Do)

 - Regular review

-Pupils with special educational needs receive a range of support in line with their primary need, this includes 1:1 support if appropriate which is overseen by the class teacher and the SENCo.
-Extra support is given in the classroom through Quality First Teaching and scaffolding.
+Pupils with special educational needs receive a range of support in line with their primary need, this includes 1:1support if appropriate which is overseen by the class teacher and the SENCo.
+Extra support is given in the classroom through carefully planned adaptive Quality First Teaching and scaffolding in line with current 'Assess, Plan, Do, Review' documents.
 Additionally, advice is sought from relevant external support agencies when and where the need demands it.